 Since leaving the Grantham Centre, Florentine Weber took up a fellowship at the European Centre for Medium-Range Weather Forecasts where she will work to improve high-resolution simulations of the water cycle.
 As a Grantham Scholar Florentine explored why the atmosphere is drying.

 Atmospheric drying and why it matters: Florentine Weber interview.
 For an easy to understand overview of Florentine’s research, read our interview with her.
+Or you can listen to a short ‘audiogram’ of the highlights from the interview.

 Climate change is a long-term shift in the properties of our atmosphere.
 One of these properties is relative humidity.
 Relative humidity describes the amount of water vapour in the air, relative to the temperature of the air.
 Dry air has a low relative humidity, while fog has a high relative humidity.
 Observation data shows that relative humidity is decreasing globally over land since the year 2000, especially in regions of mid-latitudes.